We're currently promoting our new album, Know You Better, across Canada and the States! Phone your local Christian Radio Station with your requests!

 Luy shared her vision with several gifted musicians she’d met through First Alliance, asking each one to consult with their families to ensure they’d support this commitment.
 “Nobody does this full time,” she explains, “We have paying jobs and serve from our spare time, our family time.”

 Of the six people she asked, “They all said yes!
 It seems like God had prepared hearts ahead of time.”
-Additional vocalists are David Klob and Jessie Moore; instrumentalists include Rob Bauman, keys, Owen Berg, drums, Matt Stel, electric guitar, Jon Thomson, bass, and Luy on piano.
+Additional vocalists are David Klob and Jessie Peebles; instrumentalists include Rob Bauman, keys, Owen Berg, drums, Matt Stel, electric guitar, Jon Thomson, bass, and Luy on piano.